How do you get scoliosis?

 - Difficulty breathing (in severe cases)

-Scoliosis can put excess stress on the vertebrae and intervertebral discs of the spine.
-The condition can often lead to degenerative conditions, like degenerative disc disease or spinal osteoarthritis, which may cause spinal nerve compression.
-Nerve compression can cause symptoms of pain, tingling, numbness or muscle weakness in the neck, back and/or extremities.
+Scoliosis can put excess stress on the vertebrae and spinal discs, speeding up the development of degenerative conditions like a herniated disc or spinal osteoarthritis — major causes of spinal nerve compression.
+Nerve compression can cause symptoms of pain, tingling, numbness or muscle weakness both locally and in the upper or lower extremities.

-In adolescence, scoliosis can usually be treated with bracing, behavior modification or sometimes surgery, in severe cases.
-In adulthood, however, conservative treatments like physical therapy, epidural steroid injections and non-steroidal anti-inflammatory drugs are usually helpful.
-In the event that non-surgical treatments are ineffective, surgery may be necessary.
-If you would like to explore your options for minimally invasive adult scoliosis procedures, contact Laser Spine Institute.
+In adolescence, scoliosis can usually be treated with bracing, posture correction or sometimes surgery.
+In adulthood, conservative treatments like physical therapy, epidural steroid injections and nonsteroidal anti-inflammatory drugs can be effective for many patients.